Tagirijus/StartedDateOnCard/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin is simply for showing a small visual hint on a card that the task has a started date.
+This plugin is simply for showing an icon with the started date on a card.

 Compatibility